ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 :testClasses
 :test
 ```

+We also propose to leverage a build server and do continuous integration and deployment, see detail in [this note.](docs/cicd.md)

 ## Test Driven development
 The service and data access object classes were developed by starting by the tests.
 The first test to validate the access to data and to validate CRUD operation happy path.
-The tests user the service API level of the InventoryService classes.
+The tests use the service API of the DALService classes.
 Here is an example of tests:
 ```
 public class TestInventoryDB {

-	static InventoryService serv;
+	static DALService serv;

 	@BeforeClass
 	public static void setUpBeforeClass() throws Exception {
-		 serv = new InventoryService();
+		 serv = new DALService();
 	}
   ....
   @Test